misotanni/misotanni.github.io/fjs/en/crash.md

 > ### The FJS Master Algorithm
 >
 > 1. Input the desired prime interval in octave-reduced form.
-> 2. Let k = 0.
+> 2. Let *k* = 0.
-> 3. Consider the interval of k fifths, in octave-reduced form.
+> 3. Consider the interval of *k* Pythagorean fifths, in octave-reduced form.
 > 4. Is the difference between this interval and the target prime interval less than the radius of tolerance?
-> 5. If so: k is the generator function.
+> 5. If so: *k* is the generator function.
 Output.
 End.
-> 6. If not: move to the next k in the sequence: (0, 1, -1, 2, -2, 3, -3, ...) and repeat from step 3.
+> 6. If not: move to the next *k* in the sequence: (0, 1, -1, 2, -2, 3, -3, ...) and repeat from step 3.

-As you can see, the algorithm is simple enough that you can implement it in your mind yourself, except for step 4, which is difficult to realize with mental arithmetic until you know the cent sizes of many intervals by heart.
+As you can see, the algorithm is simple enough that you can implement it in your mind yourself, except for step 4, which is difficult to realize with mental arithmetic until you know the approximate sizes of many intervals by heart, either as cents or by being able to imagine them.

 The FJS master algorithm finds the simplest possible Pythagorean approximation of any desired prime interval that is closer than the radius of tolerance to the true value.
 The difference between the two is then called a **formal comma** and given an FJS accidental.
 Just like the sharp and flat, this accidental can be positive or negative.
 The symbol for this accidental is based on the prime number itself, it depends on whether you're naming notes or writing music on a staff:

 - In note naming, positive accidentals are written as a superscript and negative ones as a subscript.
-Intervals may also be written this way.
 - In music notation, positive accidentals are written as the number itself, and negative ones as the number with a negative sign.

 Also, you use a "1" accidental as a kind of "natural" for FJS accidentals.
 If you write E<sup>5</sup> on a staff, followed by E, then the +5 accidental carries until the end of the bar, just like conventional accidentals.
 To prevent this from happening, the next E must be written with a "1" accidental in front.

 You may have noticed that I used the words "positive" and "negative" rather than "upward" and "downward".
 This is because, in the FJS, positive accidentals are not always upward and negative accidentals are not always downward.
 Instead, **positive is always otonal** and **negative is always utonal**.
-This means that, in the FJS, an accidental is always positive in the direction in which a Pythagorean approximation becomes the target prime interval.
-For example, to notate 5/4 above C, we first write E (its approximation, 81/64), and then we change it to 5/4 by writing E<sup>5</sup>.
+This means that - and this is very important - *an FJS accidental is always positive in the direction in which a Pythagorean approximation becomes the target prime interval.* For example, to notate 5/4 above C, we first write E (its approximation, 81/64), and then we change it to 5/4 by writing E<sup>5</sup>.
 This change actually *lowers* it by 81/80.

 This may seem unnecessarily confusing at first glance, but it actually simplifies things.
-A positive accidental of, say, +17, always means that applying it will add a factor of 17 to the numerator, and as long as you know what Pythagorean interval is close to 17/16 (spoiler: it's a m2), you know that 17/16 is just a m2 +17.
+A positive accidental of, say, +17, always means that applying it will add a factor of 17 to the numerator, and as long as you know what Pythagorean interval is close to 17/16 (spoiler: it's a m2), you know that 17/16 is just a m2 with a +17 accidental attached.
 You don't need to know if the Pythagorean approximation is higher or lower than the target.
 This principle, focusing on otonality and utonality rather than direction, also makes the notation of many tuning systems and scales much more intuitive.
 In fact, in the FJS, the accidental +5 is actually represented as having a value of 80/81, not 81/80.
 You will find that in a list of formal commas for any prime number *p* > 3, every formal comma will always contain a factor of *p* in the numerator.
+It's also where the system gets its name from: the **Functional** Just System; the one that focuses on representing *function* rather than pitch position.

 Here is the harmonic series on A, up to the eighth harmonic, notated using the FJS: